magicblock-labs/SOAR/client/sdk/README.md

 import { InstructionBuilder } from "@magicblock-labs/soar-sdk"
 ```

-Provides a set of methods for conveniently bundling transactions.
+The InstructionBuilder provides a set of methods for conveniently bundling transactions.

 ```typescript
 const transaction = await this.builder